cfelton/rhea/README.md

      system-on-a-chip, not using the term system-on-a-chip (SoC) because SoC it is typically reserved for systems that contains a CPU.
-In this document and the example the **system** can be a SoC or other complex digital design
+In this document and the example the **system** can be a SoC or other complex digital design.

-   * register : collection of bits that retain state
+   * register : collection of bits that retain state.

    * register file : collection of same-sized registers, a register file is organized into read-write entities and read-only entities.